-The CSU must assess the academic preparation of foreign students.
-For this purpose, "foreign students" include those who hold U.S. visas as students, exchange visitors, or in other nonimmigrant classifications.
+The CSU must assess the academic preparation of international students.
+For this purpose, "international students" include those who are seeking to hold a student visa, hold U.S. visas as students, exchange visitors, or are in other nonimmigrant classifications and have completed their prior education in institutions outside of the U.S.

-The CSU uses separate requirements and application filing dates in the admission of foreign students.
+The CSU uses specific requirements and application submission dates in the admission of international (F1/J1 seeking) students.
 Verification of English proficiency (see the section English-Language Proficiency Exam Requirement), financial resources, and academic performance are all important considerations for admission.
-World Education Services (WES) are used in lieu of academic records from foreign institutions.
-WES evaluations must be on file by the stated deadlines for the first term.
-See http://www.sjsu.edu/gape/prospective\students/index.html and click on admission deadlines.
+World Education Services (WES) are used in lieu of academic records from international institutions.
+WES evaluations must be on file by the stated deadlines for the admission term.
+Although WES evaluations are used for the authentication of academic documents, the evaluation of credentials and GPA will be conducted by the evaluation team at the Graduate Admissions & Program Evaluations (GAPE) office.
+See sjsu.edu/gape/prospective_students/ deadlines/ for more information.